Khurshid Khan (musician)

-Khurshid Khan was a renowned musician and sitarist of Bangladesh.
-He was awarded the Independence Day Award in 2000 for his unique contribution to the pursuit of music.
+Khurshid Khan (1 January 1935 – 20 January 2012) was a Bangladeshi musician and sitarist.
+He was awarded the Independence Award in 2000 for his unique contribution to the pursuit of music by the government of Bangladesh.

 Early life

-Khan was born on 1 January 1935 in Sadakpur, Nabinagar Upazila, Brahmanbaria District, East Bengali, British India.
-His family, the Khans of Brahmanbaria, are a family of well known musicians.
-His mother, Ambia Khanam, was the daughter of Ayet Ali Khan, and his uncle was Allauddin Khan.
-He trained under his uncles, Abed Hossain Khan and Bahadur Khan.
+Khan was born on 1 January 1935 in Sadakpur, Nabinagar, Brahmanbaria in the then Bengal Presidency, British India.
+His family had musical background.
+His mother, Ambia Khanam, was a daughter of Ustad Ayet Ali Khan.
+He was trained by his uncles, Abed Hossain Khan and Bahadur Khan.

 Career

-Khan worked at the State Radio as a sarod player from 1961 to 1964; and then joined the National Television Network (present Bangladesh Television).
+Khan worked at the State Radio as a sarod player from 1961 to 1964; and then joined the National Television Network (present Bangladesh Television) and retired as music producer in 1993.
 He was a music jury member at the University of Dhaka.
+He taught at Chhayanaut, a music school, from 1963 to 2005.

+Four albums was published based on his sitar recitals - "Music from Bangladesh", "North Indian Classical Music", "Tribute to Grandfather Ustad Ayet Ali Khan" and "Relation".